Egyptian Walking Onions

 Allium proliferum

-This cold-hardy perennial Allium provides a great alternative to annual onions.
-While you are puttering away starting onion seeds under lights in March these creatures are already 6” tall and photosynthesizing.
+Walking onions can be propagated by division or by planting the 'topsets' and provide a great alternative to standard biennial onions.
+While you are puttering away starting onion seeds under lights in March, these syper cold hardy onions are already 6” tall and photosynthesizing.
 They provide some of the first green shoots to emerge in late winter/early spring.
 As the plant grows it typically produces one or more ‘topsets’ or clusters of clones at the top of its stalk.
 It also begins to divide underground, giving you options for how you want to propagate it.
-You could dig, store, and eat the underground bulb, while keeping the topsets for planting.
-You could divide and plant the underground part, or a combination of these methods.
+We generally plant the topsets as soon as they mature in summer.
+You could dig, store, and eat the underground bulbs, while using the topsets for planting.
+You could divide and replant the underground bulbs, taking some for yourself, or a combination of these methods.
 The underground bulb will get larger if the plant is prevented from or does not produce topsets, so you could cut some developing topsets off to grow bigger bulbs.
-We still haven’t decided which approach we want to take with these onions but the bottom line is they produce in abundance with no intervention and they provide plenty of opportunity to propagate.
+Whichever method you choose, established patches of walking onions should provide plenty of food and plenty of opportunities for propagation.
 They even produce flowers!
 (But to my knowledge no viable seed).
 Buy these once and you shouldn’t have to buy them again.
 All parts of the plant are edible—underground bulbs, stalks, topsets.
 Egyptian Walking Onions are captivating, unbothered by cold, weed pressure, and weather extremes, and are easy to grow.

 Allium proliferum

-This cold-hardy perennial Allium provides a great alternative to annual onions.
-While you are puttering away starting onion seeds under lights in March these creatures are already 6” tall and photosynthesizing.
+Walking onions can be propagated by division or by planting the 'topsets' and provide a great alternative to standard biennial onions.
+While you are puttering away starting onion seeds under lights in March, these syper cold hardy onions are already 6” tall and photosynthesizing.
 They provide some of the first green shoots to emerge in late winter/early spring.
 As the plant grows it typically produces one or more ‘topsets’ or clusters of clones at the top of its stalk.
 It also begins to divide underground, giving you options for how you want to propagate it.
-You could dig, store, and eat the underground bulb, while keeping the topsets for planting.
-You could divide and plant the underground part, or a combination of these methods.
+We generally plant the topsets as soon as they mature in summer.
+You could dig, store, and eat the underground bulbs, while using the topsets for planting.
+You could divide and replant the underground bulbs, taking some for yourself, or a combination of these methods.
 The underground bulb will get larger if the plant is prevented from or does not produce topsets, so you could cut some developing topsets off to grow bigger bulbs.
-We still haven’t decided which approach we want to take with these onions but the bottom line is they produce in abundance with no intervention and they provide plenty of opportunity to propagate.
+Whichever method you choose, established patches of walking onions should provide plenty of food and plenty of opportunities for propagation.
 They even produce flowers!
 (But to my knowledge no viable seed).
 Buy these once and you shouldn’t have to buy them again.
 All parts of the plant are edible—underground bulbs, stalks, topsets.
 Egyptian Walking Onions are captivating, unbothered by cold, weed pressure, and weather extremes, and are easy to grow.

 Allium proliferum

-This cold-hardy perennial Allium provides a great alternative to annual onions.
-While you are puttering away starting onion seeds under lights in March these creatures are already 6” tall and photosynthesizing.
+Walking onions can be propagated by division or by planting the 'topsets' and provide a great alternative to standard biennial onions.
+While you are puttering away starting onion seeds under lights in March, these syper cold hardy onions are already 6” tall and photosynthesizing.
 They provide some of the first green shoots to emerge in late winter/early spring.
 As the plant grows it typically produces one or more ‘topsets’ or clusters of clones at the top of its stalk.
 It also begins to divide underground, giving you options for how you want to propagate it.
-You could dig, store, and eat the underground bulb, while keeping the topsets for planting.
-You could divide and plant the underground part, or a combination of these methods.
+We generally plant the topsets as soon as they mature in summer.
+You could dig, store, and eat the underground bulbs, while using the topsets for planting.
+You could divide and replant the underground bulbs, taking some for yourself, or a combination of these methods.
 The underground bulb will get larger if the plant is prevented from or does not produce topsets, so you could cut some developing topsets off to grow bigger bulbs.
-We still haven’t decided which approach we want to take with these onions but the bottom line is they produce in abundance with no intervention and they provide plenty of opportunity to propagate.
+Whichever method you choose, established patches of walking onions should provide plenty of food and plenty of opportunities for propagation.
 They even produce flowers!
 (But to my knowledge no viable seed).
 Buy these once and you shouldn’t have to buy them again.
 All parts of the plant are edible—underground bulbs, stalks, topsets.
 Egyptian Walking Onions are captivating, unbothered by cold, weed pressure, and weather extremes, and are easy to grow.